xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 ### Step 8: Check out the site

-The moment of truth.

-Go to the created App Service in Azure Portal, and click on its URL.
+Head back to https://<webapp_name>.azurewebsites.net/, or find the created App Service in Azure Portal, and click on its URL.

-If everything is setup correctly you should see the following JSON:
+As before you should see the following JSON:

 ```json
 {